 Skill level: Easy peasy

-Chicken bhuna is a classic that you simply can't beat.
-Plenty of flavour, a kick of spice and tender chicken pieces – a recipe for success!
+Chicken bhuna curry is a classic that you simply can't beat.
+Plenty of flavour, a kick of spice and tender chicken pieces are the secrets behind the success of this chicken bhuna recipe!
 Cheaper than a takeaway, this simple and cheap chicken bhuna recipe is easy to make, which means it is perfect for a weekend supper.
 The thick medium-hot sauce made from a tasty blend of flavourings and vegetables perfectly coats and compliments the rich meat of chicken thighs.
 The best part of making this simple chicken bhuna from scratch is that you adjust the heat to your liking.
 So if you want to increase the heat of this delicious curry, simply add more chillies.
-If you or someone you’re cooking for is vegetarian, you could also make a veggie version by replacing the chicken with a selection of vegetables such as peppers, potatoes and cauliflower.
+If you or someone youíre cooking for is vegetarian, you could also make a veggie version by replacing the chicken with a selection of vegetables such as peppers, potatoes and cauliflower.
 For added effect serve in balti dishes with pickles, chutney and poppadoms or naan bread.
 This recipe serves 4 people and should take 55 mins to rustle up, so you can have it ready on the dinner table in less than an hour.

-If you don’t have a food processor or blender chop the onions, garlic, chillies and ginger as finely as possible.
+If you donít have a food processor or blender chop the onions, garlic, chillies and ginger as finely as possible.
 For extra ease replace the ground spices with 2tbsp medium curry paste.

 - 2 onions, peeled and roughly chopped